MohdRas/kubernetes/README.md

 # Node
 - a server ( Physical or VM) on which k8s is installed.
 - if this node failes, application will be down. so k8s cluster comes in picture.
-- k8s cluster is a set of nodes grouped together.
+- k8s cluster is a set of node grouped together.
-- controlplane( master node) help to manages these working nodes.
+- controlplane( master node) help to manages these working node.
-- a cluster will have master & worker nodes together.
+- a cluster will have master & worker node together.
 -
 - master node
   - **api server** - acts as front end for k8s.
   - **etcd** - disributed key-value store.
 All the state of a POD is stored here.
   - **controller-manager** - detects state changes in cluster ( PODs destroyed )
-  - **kube-scheduler** - distributing PODs to be created across multiple nodes.
+  - **kube-scheduler** - distributing PODs to be created across multiple node.
 - master node
   - **kublet**
   - container runtime ( **containerd or CRI-O**)